-In 2016, there were 12 people in the Manufacturing who caught public transport to work (train, bus, tram or ferry) in Cairns, compared with 2,183 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 12 people in Manufacturing who caught public transport to work (train, bus, tram or ferry) in Cairns, compared with 2,237 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the Manufacturing in Cairns in 2016 compared to Queensland shows that 0.5% used public transport, while 82.9% used a private vehicle, compared with 2.0% and 83.3% respectively in Queensland.
+Analysis of the method of travel to work of the Manufacturing workforce in Cairns in 2016 compared to the Queensland workforce within Cairns shows that 0.5% used public transport, while 85.0% used a private vehicle, compared with 2.0% and 84.8% respectively in Queensland.

-The major differences between the method of travel to work of the Manufacturing workforce in Cairns and Queensland were:
+The major differences between the method of travel to work of the Manufacturing workforce in Cairns and the Queensland workforce were:

 - A larger percentage of local workers who travelled by bicycle (2.6% compared to 1.0%)

-- A smaller percentage of local workers who travelled by car (as a passenger) (4.7% compared to 5.8%)
+- A smaller percentage of local workers who travelled by car, as passenger (4.7% compared to 5.8%)

-The largest changes in the method of travel of work of the Manufacturing workforce in Cairns between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Manufacturing workforce in Cairns between 2011 and 2016 were: